Spine Case Conference

-Please note that remote viewing is available for informational purposes only and is not accredited for AMA PRA Category 1 Credit(TM).
+Please note that remote viewing is available for informational purposes only and is not eligible for AMA PRA Category 1 Credit™.

 Live Case Discussion

-All Providence Health and Services affiliated providers are welcome to take part in the live case discussions, either as a viewer or as a case presenter.
-To receive the live broadcast connection, please click here to request access.
+All Providence St. Joseph Health Providers are welcome to take part in the live case discussions, either as a viewer or as a case presenter.

 Live on Facebook

 The featured presentations will be available as a live broadcast on Facebook.
 Click here to view the live presentation.

 Click here to view all of our recorded Spine Conference presentations.